Attention Homeowners

 Anticipated Schedule

 Anticipated start dates and duration of construction in a specific area are provided in the table.
+Note the start and finish dates could change.
 Also provided are the names of the Contractors who will be performing the work in each area.

 Construction Overview